strapi/strapi/docs/docs/guides/e2e/00-setup.md

 ## Running tests with environment variables

-To set environment specific environment variables for your tests, a `.env` file can be created in the root of the e2e folder.
+To set specific environment variables for your tests, a `.env` file can be created in the root of the e2e folder.
 This is useful if you need to run tests with a Strapi license or set future flags.

 ## Running tests with future flags